 How long will it last?

 The Surface Pro offers a cutting-edge CPU, solid RAM and SSD options, and full support for all of Microsoft’s most innovative Windows 10 technologies.
-All of that will keep the machine relevant for years to come.
+It’s still a relevant configuration and will last for a couple more years.
 Its connectivity is very old-school, however, and if you anticipate needing full USB-C support going forward, then you’re going to find the Surface Pro a bit limited.

 Should you buy it?

 Yes.
-The Surface Pro is simply the best 2-in-1 around.
+The Surface Pro remains the best detachable tablet around.
 It’s expensive, but worth it for its excellent design, build quality, and components.